CAIDA/stardust-docker/README.md

 ### Accessing containers

-Once the user exists, they can reach their container simply by sshing into the VM that the user was created on, using the username and password from the ./create-vm-user.sh script. dockersh will automatically put the user directly into their container, skipping the host VM.
+Once the user exists, they can reach their container simply by sshing into the VM that the user was created on. dockersh will automatically put the user directly into their container, skipping the host VM.
+Key authentication will be preferred if available, otherwise SSH will fall back to password auth.

 If the container does not exist, it will be created using the latest version of the base image.

 Users can copy files to and from their container by using scp on the limbo gateway box.

-TODO experiment with SSH keys to replace passwords for access

 ### Using the container
 Each user has a volume created for persistent storage -- this will be mounted